April 5, 2016

 I prefer to go with a 0.6 to 0.8 kg piece of ham – because I like a little more bread in comparison to meat – plus who can eat 1.2 kg of ham?

-The nice thing about the 1.2 kg is that you can get a whole piece of ham with no hard cuts.
-If you go for a slice of bacon [like you see in the picture] it’s harder to get a nice bread shape and you have to watch out that the hard edges of the ham don’t cut through the dough.
-If that happens the bread break open in the oven.
+Try to get a round piece of ham.
+If you go for a sliced one it’s harder to get a nice bread shape and you have to watch out that the hard edges of the ham don’t cut through the dough.
+If that happens the bread breaks open in the oven.
 It’s not a huge problem – it will still taste nice – just looses a bit of it’s moisture and the bread crust might get soggy.

 So even if this looks scary advanced – give it a try.
+It’s actually surprisingly easy.
 You might be able to impress somebody at the dinner table next time!

 HAM IN BREAD